Dublin, California: Local

-The City of Dublin is a general law city operating under a City Council / City Manager form of local government.
+The City of Dublin is a general law city operating under a city council/city manager form of local government.
 This form of government combines an elected mayor and council and an appointed local government administrator.
-The City Council elections are nonpartisan.
-The Mayor serves a two-year term, and Council members serve four-year terms.
+The city council elections are nonpartisan.
+The mayor serves a two-year term, and council members serve four-year terms.

-The Mayor and City Council, as a collegial body, are responsible for setting policy, setting / prioritizing goals and objectives, and approving the budget.
-The Mayor, with confirmation by the City Council, makes appointments to the city's advisory commissions and committees.
+The mayor and city council, as a collegial body, are responsible for setting policy, setting and prioritizing goals and objectives, and approving the budget.
+The mayor, with confirmation by the city council, makes appointments to the city's advisory commissions and committees.

-The Council appoints the City Manager, who is responsible for the day-to-day administrative operation of the city, including:
+The council appoints the city manager, who is responsible for the day-to-day administrative operation of the city, including: